Leave a Light On (Talk Away the Dark)

 "Leave a Light On (Talk Away the Dark)" is a song by American rock band Papa Roach.
 Originally released as a song on their 2022 album Ego Trip, it was released as a single on November 24, 2023, in collaboration with the American Foundation for Suicide Prevention for the Talk Away the Dark campaign.

 The band later released a second version of the song in collaboration with American country singer Carrie Underwood, which was released as a charity single on August 2, 2024.

-The digital EP includes a live performance of "Scars" with Chris Daughtry, the frontman of American band Daughtry.
+The digital EP includes a live performance of "Scars" with Chris Daughtry, the frontman of American rock band Daughtry.